kryptine/iTasks-SDK/README.txt

 = Building examples =
 The most up-to-date example suite to run at the moment is the examples collection for the CEFP Summerschool.

-- Open the "iTasks-SDK/Examples/CEFP2011/CEFP.prj" Clean project. ("File" -> "Open...")
+- Open the "iTasks-SDK/Examples/BasicAPIExamples.prj" Clean project. ("File" -> "Open...")
 - You build the project by choosing ("Project" -> "Update and Run") from the menu.
-- A CEFP.exe server is started automatically which you can access at "http://localhost/"
+- A BasicAPIExamples.exe server is started automatically which you can access at "http://localhost/"
 - Further instructions for setting up are given by the server

 === Content of the repository ===